State Law Guide · Updated January 2026

 Quick Answer

-In South Carolina, you can cancel dealer add-on products at any time.
+Cancellation rights in South Carolina depend on the product and contract.
+Upload yours to see which add-ons appear cancellable.
 During the first 20 days, you receive a full refund (minus up to $0 during free look fee).
 Refunds must be issued within 45 days.
 You can sue in Small Claims Court for up to $7,500.

 Purchased F&I products in South Carolina?